Current Planetarium Show Dates:

 Admission: $6.00 for adults; $5.00 for Senior Citizens & LAVC students with paid ASO activity cards; $4.00 for children ages 8-12.
 (Sorry, we cannot admit children under the age of 8); free for LAVC Astronomy Group members with a valid membership card.

-5 December 2014 - “Point of No Return - Quasars and Supermassive Black Holes” - Some galaxies are so far away that all we can see of them are their bright cores--the rest of the galaxy may be too faint for us to observe visually.
+October 7, 2016 - “Point of No Return-- Quasars and Supermassive Black Holes” Some galaxies are so far away that all we can see of them are their bright cores--the rest of the galaxy may be too faint for us to observe visually.
 These are the Quasars: distant galaxies powered by a supermassive black hole at their core.
 Join us for a look at these enigmas of deep space in this show from the Mueller Planetarium at the University of Nebraska.

 Use of cell phones, recorders, cameras, computers, or other electronic devices is not permitted during shows.
 The LAVC Astronomy Group reserves the right to refuse admission or eject any person for conduct deemed to be disorderly or intrusive upon the enjoyment of other guests.

 Shows are subject to change; call ahead to check on the current show topic: (818) 947-2335